 You do not need to have any teaching experience to get one of these positions.
 Your passion, interest, energy, and commitment qualify you.

 The Academic Regulations section of the Graduate Catalogue is useful to read.
+(Choose this year's Graduate Catalogue from the drop-down menu, then click the link to Academic Regulations in the left column.)
 It handles such topics as:

 - What constitutes full-time enrollment?
 What if I'm a TA?**